Tram types in Adelaide: Trams of the 20th century

 The MTT's 100 inaugural trams were of two North American designs, manufactured by the J.G.
 Brill Company of Philadelphia and shipped for final assembly by Adelaide coachbuilders Duncan & Fraser, who subsequently built 20 more cars.
-Between 1910 and 1912 another Adelaide coachbuilder, A. Pengelly & Co. of Edwardstown, assembled 50 more Brill trams, bringing a total of tram constructions before the First World War to 170.
+Between 1910 and 1912 another Adelaide coachbuilder, A. Pengelley & Co. of Edwardstown, assembled 50 more Brill trams, bringing a total of tram constructions before the First World War to 170.

 In 1913 the MTT had developed its first design to meet the specific requirements of its own system.
 Eighty-four of these fast-loading "dropcentre" trams were to become the mainstay of the street network until it was closed in 1958.
 However, the constraints of the First World War delayed their construction until 1921.
 As a stopgap to meet demand from extended routes, 20 four-wheeled trams were built cheaply in 1918, to almost the same design as the first of the inaugural tram types.
 Four Brill lightweight trams were imported in 1925 to handle the lightly trafficked, isolated Port Adelaide system.

 In 1929, twenty years after a false start, the Glenelg railway line was converted to electric operation.
 Since most of the line was in a private reservation, the MTT designed an interurban-style high-speed (for the time) end-loading saloon tram with power-operated doors and folding steps.
 Thirty of them, capable of running coupled together, were built hurriedly for the line's opening.
 Popularly known as "Glenelg" or "Bay" trams, they were to operate in revenue service for 77 years.
 An updated version of the Glenelg trams was designed in 1939, but post-war material shortages delayed the introduction of the first – and ultimately the only – car until 1953.

 While the last tram was being built, a parliamentary select committee concluded a report into the MTT in June 1952.
 The South Australian government then replaced the local government councillors comprising most of the MTT board with its government officials and announced its intention to close all of Adelaide's tram services, to be replaced by buses.
 The last street tram operated on 22 November 1958, leaving only the Glenelg line and its unique trams to survive, on a route from Victoria Square, the geographic centre of Adelaide, to Moseley Square, Glenelg.

 By 2006 the Glenelg trams had been in full-time operation for 77 years.
 In January a new generation of tram was introduced to run not only on a newly upgraded Glenelg line but also on 4.2 km of new street lines that were to be extended north of Victoria Square through busy central Adelaide thoroughfares.
 These new trams were designated the 100 Series.
 By year's end the 1929-vintage trams had been largely phased out of normal revenue service (the last being in 2008), only running occasionally on special occasions.
 In 2009 the second series of new trams went into service as the 200 Series; more arrived in 2017, bringing the total number of trams on the system to 24.